danielendeg/nugetpackageupdate/specs/PaaS/BYOK/ByokSupport.md

 # What is BYOK?

 Some Azure services encrypt a customer's data at rest.
 By default, the encryption is done using Microsoft-managed keys.
 BYOK allows the data to be encrypted using a key that the customer chooses and manages.
-In Azure, this is typically accomplished using an encryption key in the customer’s Azure Key Vault (AKV).
+In Azure, this is typically accomplished using an encryption key in the customer's Azure Key Vault (AKV).
 SQL, Storage and Cosmos DB (internally so far) are examples of services providing this capability today.

 # Business Justification

 Today, PaaS customers' data is encrypted at rest by Cosmos DB using Microsoft-managed keys.
 We wish to provide BYOK support so that:
-- The PaaS customer can manage their own encryption keys to safeguard their data and meet their organization’s security and compliance needs.
+- The PaaS customer can manage their own encryption keys to safeguard their data and meet their organization's security and compliance needs.
 - Security is improved:
     - Good implementation of the principle of least privilege.
 Giving customers control of encryption keys is a mechanism to minimize unnecessary access to customer data.
-    - Increases isolation, avoiding blast radius issues where one customer’s data was targeted but several were exposed because of weak isolation or use of a common key encryption key.
+    - Increases isolation, avoiding blast radius issues where one customer's data was targeted but several were exposed because of weak isolation or use of a common key encryption key.
 - Build confidence/trust in Microsoft services.
 - PaaS meets Azure Security Benchmark compliance.